pyplate.py

 self._fix_path(item)

-# handle dirs in skip_path
+# handle dirs with dunders

 self._fix_path(root)